Cut-through switching: Use in Ethernet

 When cut-through switching is used in Ethernet the switch is not able to verify the integrity of an incoming frame before forwarding it.
-A cut-through switch will forward corrupted frames, whereas a store and forward switch will drop them.

 The technology was developed by Kalpana, the company that introduced the first Ethernet switch.

 The primary advantage of cut-through Ethernet switches, compared to store-and-forward Ethernet switches, is lower latency.

-Cut-through Ethernet switches can support an end-to-end network delay latency of about 10 microseconds.
+Cut-through Ethernet switches can support an end-to-end network delay latency of about ten microseconds.

 End-to-end application latencies below 3 microseconds require specialized hardware such as InfiniBand.

+A cut-through switch will forward corrupted frames, whereas a store and forward switch will drop them.
 Fragment free is a variation on cut-through switching that partially addresses this problem by assuring that collision fragments are not forwarded.
 Fragment free will hold the frame until the first 64 bytes are read from the source to detect a collision before forwarding.
 This is only useful if there is a chance of a collision on the source port.

-The theory here is that frames that are damaged (usually by collisions) are often shorter than the minimum valid ethernet frame size of 64 bytes.
-With a fragment-free buffer the first 64 bytes of each frame, updates the source MAC and port if necessary, reads the destination MAC, and forwards the frame.
+The theory here is that frames that are damaged by collisions are often shorter than the minimum valid Ethernet frame size of 64 bytes.
+With a fragment-free buffer, the first 64 bytes of each frame update the source MAC and port if necessary, provide the destination MAC, and allow forwarding the frame.
 If the frame is less than 64 bytes, it is discarded.
-Frames that are smaller than 64 bytes are called runts; this is why fragment-free switching is sometimes called “runt less” switching.
-Because the switch only ever buffers 64 bytes of each frame, Fragment Free is a faster mode than Store and Forward, but there still exists a risk of forwarding bad frames.
+Frames that are smaller than 64 bytes are called runts; this is why fragment-free switching is sometimes called "runt-less" switching.
+Because the switch only ever buffers 64 bytes of each frame, fragment-free is a faster mode than store-and-forward, but there still exists a risk of forwarding bad frames.

 There are certain scenarios that force a cut-through Ethernet switch to buffer the entire frame, acting like a store-and-forward Ethernet switch for that frame: